-How to Cut the Cable Cord: Ultimate Cord Cutting Guide That Saves You Money
+How to Cut the Cable Cord: Best Cord Cutting Setup That Saves You Money

 Many TV consumers growing up watching cable television are at a crossroads with paying raising costs.
 The average annual cost is $99 per month ($1,200/yr.) at an 8% rise each year.
 This rise is attributed to programming cost which includes sports and entertainment.
 So for individuals living on fixed incomes and tight budgets, it’s important to find a good cord cutting guide that shows how to lower costs.
 And do it without losing many favorite TV channels and shows that one is accustom to watching.

-One such guide can be found when clicking the ‘Cut Cable Guide’ link in the navigation menu at top — it’s also FREE to download.
+One such guide can be found when clicking the ‘Cut Cable Guide’ link in the navigation menu at top — it’s FREE to download and receive informati0n about the best cord cutting setup.

 Paying for television channels you don’t watch, which also includes OTA (Over-the-Air) local TV channel, just doesn’t seem right.
 Both cable and satellite TV companies have been fooling people for a long time in believing they have the best option.
 They get you hooked on convenience while the price continues to rise.
 However, smart consumers caught on to the madness and found other alternatives.